shadowridgedev/blackbox/README.md

 ## Technologies ##

-You Rest API can be written in any language
+Your Rest API can be written in any language

 Blackbox tests must be written in Java with JUnit